 - Toss meat and liquids: Toss the shredded meat with the reduced liquids until the meat is well coated.
 Season with additional salt and pepper if needed.

 - Broil: Line a sheet pan with foil, then place a wire rack on top of the sheet pan.
-Line the meat across the wire rack (it will take up most of the rack).
-Then place on the middle rack in the oven and broil for 4-7 minutes, or until the edges are golden and crispy but not burned.
+Spread the meat across the wire rack.
+Then place on the middle rack in the oven and broil for 4-7 minutes, or until the edges are golden and crispy.
 Flip the meat and broil again for 4-7 minutes.

-- Serve: Serve while hot with warm tortillas and toppings.
-Enjoy!
+- Serve: Serve hot with warm tortillas and toppings.
+Enjoy!18 corn tortillas, Lime wedges, Red onion, Cilantro, Cotija cheese, Avocado, Salsa of choice

 Notes

-- Cut the cubes of meat into equal sizes.
-It doesn’t have to be perfect, but they should be similar so that they cook evenly.
+- Cut the cubes of meat into equal sizes so they cook evenly.

 - Pork butt rarely comes in exactly the right size… if yours is just a little too large, just add a sprinkle of extra spices and a bit more water until it covers the meat.
 It doesn’t have to be exact - this recipe is very forgiving!